ssreelakshmi88/Project-2/README.md

 **GitHub Pages**

+I accessed Code Institute template at [https://github.com/Code-Institute-Org/gitpod-full-template] and clicked on the "Use This Template" button.

-The project was deployed to GitHub Pages using the following steps...
+The project was then deployed to GitHub Pages using the following steps...

 1. Log in to GitHub and locate the GitHub Repository.